Cost of Residential Mental Health Treatment

 Denial-response flow for peer-to-peer and formal appeal windows

 A denial is not always the end of the story.
-Sometimes the next step is a clinician-to-clinician review.
-Sometimes it is a formal internal appeal.
-Sometimes it is both.
+The next step may be a peer-to-peer review, a formal internal appeal, or both.
+The right move depends on the denial reason and how much time is left.

 Once those are clear, your family can choose the next move.
 You may push for more days, move to a lower level of care, or protect the household from a bill it cannot carry.
 Act before the deadline passes, even if no one from the insurer has called back.